shunterjs/styleguide/README.md

 ## Configuration

 In order to build the styleguide you need to create a configuration file, e.g. `config/styleguide.json`.
-By default you get the following settings
+By default (without creating a config file) you get the following settings:

 ```js
 {